How to Calculate Tax on Sale of Commercial Property

 Selling commercial property often comes with a sizable tax bill, but certain approaches can help reduce or delay those taxes while keeping more of your profit working for you.
 Here are some of the most effective tax strategies:

-• Opportunity Zones: This tax incentive is utilized by investing gains into a Qualified Opportunity Fund (QOF).
-This allows you to defer taxes until December 31, 2026, or until the investment property is sold, whichever comes first.
-In addition, if you hold your investment in the QOF for at least ten years (if the program extends for that long by an act of legislature), you may permanently exclude any gain from appreciation when you sell by stepping up your basis to the fair market value at that time.
+- Opportunity Zones: Qualified Opportunity Funds (QOFs) may allow eligible gains to be deferred until an inclusion event or December 31, 2026, whichever comes first.
+The rules are complex and should be reviewed with a tax advisor before relying on this strategy.
+If you hold your investment in the QOF for at least ten years (if the program extends for that long by an act of legislature), you may permanently exclude any gain from appreciation when you sell by stepping up your basis to the fair market value at that time.

 How a 1031 Exchange Can Help Defer Capital Gains Tax